anna-stacey/Nlab/glossing_guidelines.md

 Both options convey what's going on, they just differ in how much they unpack the morphology and prioritize what's underlying.
 We have decided to go with the first option above, with the following general guidelines in place:
 - Write the transcription line as pronounced.
 - Include underlying forms in the segmentation (and gloss) lines.
-This is, of course, referring to cases where you can know a morpheme must be there even when it's not realized (e.g., the transitivizer must be present if we have transitive agreement suffixes).
+This refers to to cases where you can know a morpheme must be there even when it's not realized (e.g., the transitivizer must be present if we have transitive agreement suffixes).
     - If the morpheme is completely unrealized in the transcription line, include it (and the relevant boundary) in square brackets.
 For example:
         > náq̓ʷms
         náq̓ʷ-m[in]**[-t]**-∅-s